10up/simple-google-news-sitemap/README.md

-# 10up Google News Sitemaps
+# Simple Google News Sitemap

 > This is a simple Google News sitemap plugin.
-Sitemaps are generated on the fly for articles that were published in the last two days.
+Sitemap is generated on the fly for articles that were published in the last two days.
 Output is saved in cache or as a transient for fast reading/displaying on the front end.

 ## Usage